darkmatter2222/Arduino_Battery_Backup_Monitor/README.md

 The Arduino Battery Backup Monitor project uses a specific MongoDB document structure to store and manage the data collected from the battery backups.
 This structure is defined in the `Battery_Management_Template.json` file, and it includes several key fields:

 - `device_id`: A unique identifier for each monitoring device.
 (Set by mongo when creating the document)
 - `timestamp`: The date and time when the data was recorded, stored in ISO 8601 format.
+(Set by the insert function in mongo app service)
-- `voltage`: The measured voltage of the battery in volts.
+- `voltage`: The measured voltage of the voltage drop across the shunt in volts.
 - `current`: The current being drawn from the battery in amperes.
-- `power`: The calculated power consumption in watts.
 - `battery_level`: An estimate of the remaining battery capacity as a percentage.

 ## Usage
 After successful deployment, the system will: